devrbarr/learning_and_practice/R/My R Notes.md

   - mutate() --> assignment
 - <i>reader</i> from tidyverse
   - Various methods for reading data files and a sql-like query syntax.
+- <i>DBI</i> to work directly with databases or Apache Spark using SQL, dplyr, or rquery

 ## Handy Methods
 - Base/Core